-- 1. Develop a Nominal Return Objective (NRO) that will allow the State of South Carolina to exceed the actuarially assumed rate of return after all operating and investment management expenses. - 2.
-Develop a Real Return Objective (RRO) that will help the State of South Carolina keep contribution rates reasonably level over long periods of time absent changes in actuarial assumptions. - 3.
-Establish an asset allocation policy that is expected to meet the RRO while minimizing the impact of the fund's volatility.
+- 1. Develop a Nominal Return Objective (NRO) that will allow the Retirement System to exceed the actuarially assumed rate of return after all operating and investment management expenses. - 2.
+Develop a Real Return1 Objective (RRO) that will help the State of South Carolina keep contribution rates reasonably level over long periods of time, absent changes in actuarial assumptions. - 3.
+Establish an asset allocation policy that is expected to meet the RRO while optimizing the fund's volatility.
 Secondary considerations include, but are not limited to, the expected rate of return for each asset class, the expected risk of each asset class, the correlation between rates of return among the asset classes, as well as the investment objectives and risk constraints of the fund. - 4.
 Monitor costs associated with the efficient implementation of the asset allocation through the use of internal and external resources.